 So what the f-heck is an Advertorial, and how do you make a good one?

-Well an Advertorial is simply an advertisement disguised as a regular piece of content:
+An Advertorial is an advertisement disguised as a regular piece of content:

 Basically an advertorial is when someone pays to have their content in a publication…..and it looks “sort of like a regular article.”